 Luke Waldo works at Children’s Hospital of Wisconsin Community Services as a Family Support Supervisor.
 He has over a decade of experience in the non-profit sector working in the domestic violence, child wellbeing, homelessness and education and prevention fields.
 Prior to returning to his native Milwaukee in 2006, Luke lived and worked for six years in Barcelona, Spain and Santa Cruz de la Sierra, Bolivia where he worked with youth.
-Since returning to Milwaukee, he has maintained his involvement with the Latino population through his work as well as through his commitment to MLHC’s Mental Health Action Team where he has served as Co-Chair since 2010.
+Since returning to Milwaukee, he has maintained his involvement with the Latino population through his work as well as through his commitment to MLHC’s Mental Health Action Team where he has served as Chair from 2010 until November 2013.
 Luke received a BA in Psychology and Spanish from the University of Wisconsin – Eau Claire.
 He is currently working on his MS in Cultural Foundations of Education at UW-Milwaukee.

 Dina Garcia is a doctoral student in the Public and Community Health program at the Medical College of Wisconsin (MCW) and received her MPH in Epidemiology from Tulane University School of Public Health and Tropical Medicine.
 Prior to joining the MLHC in November 2011, she worked as the Border Infectious Disease Surveillance (BIDS) Epidemiologist for the Texas Department of State Health Services.
 Through her wide-ranging national and international work in the People’s Republic of China, she has gained experience in applied epidemiology, data managing and analysis, disease surveillance, emergency disaster management, outbreak investigations, and survey development.
 Her research interests include health disparities, health literacy, chronic diseases, self-management of diabetes mellitus, as well as social, cultural and environmental determinants of health.
 She was born in Guadalajara, Mexico, raised in Milwaukee and currently is the mother of a 6 year old Pug named Ollin.